 The original date for disabling of Basic Authentication was October 13th, 2020.
 Then the world had other matters to deal with, and Microsoft extended the timelines.
-After initially postponing turning Basic Authentication off to second half of 2021, the most recent – and final – start date for permanently turning the lights off for Basic Authentication is now set to October 1st, 2022, as per this article on Docs and MC286990 in the Message Center.
+After initially postponing turning Basic Authentication off to second half of 2021, the ‘start date’ for permanently turning the lights off for Basic Authentication was set to October 1st, 2022, as per this article on Docs and MC286990 in the Message Center.
 Mind the ‘start’ in start date, as flicking the switch for millions of tenants takes time before it becomes effective on your tenant.
 Organizations do need to anticipate on this change for the first of October.

-Until October, organizations can still (re-)enable Basic Authentication when they have a need, using the self-help system in the Microsoft 365 admin center.
+Until then, organizations can (re-)enable Basic Authentication for the protocols they need, using the self-help system in the Microsoft 365 admin center.
 After entering “Diag: Enable Basic Auth in EXO” in the problem search query, the request will be checked, and Basic Authentication will get enabled.
 But with the end of support for Basic Authentication, so will this temporary workaround.
 On a side note, per end of 2020, newly created tenants already have basic authentication disabled by means of security defaults – if those organizations require Basic Authentication for some reason, they will also need to reconfigure security defaults which by default is an all or nothing option for all protocols.

 So, with the doomsday counter ticking away for Basic Authentication, what are the consequences for Exchange related workloads organizations might wonder.
-In this article, I will try to address some of these concerns.
+In this article, I will address some of these concerns.